 Click and Create editing, and before that Klik and Play, has been something I've been doing for quite some time.
 Most of my older games, and even some of my midrange games have disappeared to those same hard drive boogiemen that ate my Unreal levels, but don't despair, these games have still survived the times.
 One lost game that bears mentioning is Time Flux, the predecessor to Time Flux 2 listed along the side bar.
 It's always a shame to see a game that was totally complete disappear from the face of the earth.

-If you have the urge to create your own games, I would recommend you head to Clickteam’s website, as they are the team that designed Click and Create.
-You should check out the Game Factory, it has all the capabilities of Click and Create, and has a demo version you can download.
-Click and Create itself is no longer for sale.Comments (0)
+If you have the urge to create your own games, I would recommend you head to Clickteam's website, as they are the team that designed Click and Create.
+Click and Create is quite old at this point, so check out whatever their latest equivalent offering is.